 Mold Decontamination in Malaysia

-Although mold spores are generally harmless, if it is attached in a moist area of the facility, it will begin to grow.
+Although mold spores are generally harmless, if they are attached in a moist area of a facility, they will begin to grow.
 When mold grows on a surface, spores can easily be released into the air and inhaled.
-People who are allergic to mold and inhale a high concentration of spores, may develop health problems, such as asthma, allergies and other respiratory problems.
-This could be severe for some people, signifying why indoor air quality inside a facility is crucial in affecting someone’s health.
-After problem identification, mold decontamination is the best way to prevent health problems.
+People who are sensitive to mold and inhale a high concentration of spores may develop asthma, allergies and other respiratory illnesses.
+Altogether signifying why indoor air quality in a facility is crucial.
+After problem identification, mold decontamination is the best way to prevent such predicaments.

 How Can Mold Be Prevented?

 Swab will be taken initially for laboratory testing.
 To identify the type of bacteria and fungus — and whether they are harmful or not.
 Mold cannot be seen by the naked eye, except for those chronic cases of mold growth.
 Example, black mold.

 After problem identification, cleaning will take place.
 Affected areas in the facility will be contained or sealed off before EPA-approved chemicals are used to remove the mold.

 After all processes have been completed, recommendation(s) will be provided to clients to help them maintain the facility’s indoor air quality and prevent mold reproduction.